NYU-CS6313-Projects/Tornado-Hail/README.md

 ###Live Demo

-A live demo can be found [here](http://nyu-cs6313-projects.github.io/Tornado-Hail/).
+A live demo can be found in [here](http://nyu-cs6313-projects.github.io/Tornado-Hail/).

 ###Raw Data
 The data files ( 1950-2014_torn.csv and 1950-2014_hail.csv) can be downloaded at [here](http://www.spc.noaa.gov/wcm/) and processed using "DataManipulation.m" Matlab file.

 ###Final Proposal
-To be completed
+Final proposal can be found in [here](http://nyu-cs6313-projects.github.io/Tornado-Hail/final_report_fu231.pdf).

 ###Video
 To be completed